techgrounds/techgrounds-kaman/05_Azure/AZ-13 Files, Apps Services, CDN, DNS_Database.md

 Mounting: Azure file shares can be mounted concurrently by cloud or on-premises deployments.
 SMB Azure file shares can also be cached on Windows servers with Azure File Sync for faster access near where the data is being used.

-Lift and Shift: Azure Files makes it easy to "lift and shift" applications to the cloud that expect a file share to store file application or user data.
-This means you can move your on-premises files and applications to the cloud with minimal changes.
+Lift and Shift:  Moving a copy of an existing application and data to cloud infrastructure with minimal or no redesigning or modification.
+Azure Files makes it easy to "lift and shift" applications to the cloud that expect a file share to store file application or user data.

 Tiers: Azure Files offers multiple tiers that you can select based on your budget and performance needs.
     - Premium (SSD), [SMB, REST, NFS], [LRS,ZRS], only provisioned billing model